 - respected the framework of the speech?

-- ensured that the customer's initial request was met?
+- ensured that it met the customer's initial requirements?

 Speech analytics: what are the other benefits?

-- reduction of time spent by advisors and supervisors on low value-added calls;
+- Reduced time spent by advisers and supervisors on low value-added calls;

-- improved productivity with an optimized quality process;
+- improved productivity with an optimised quality process;

 And this list is obviously not exhaustive.

-What Confucius sums up perfectly in a visionary aphorism: “without common language, business cannot be concluded”.
+Confucius summed it up perfectly in a visionary aphorism: "Without a common language, business cannot be done"..

-AI represents a true revolution.
-Some even speak of a tsunami because AI is now sweeping over everyday objects.
-AI promises to be everywhere: cars, washing machines, headphones, smartphones, cameras, speakers, mobility devices, medical devices, televisions, etc. Associated with voice of the customer analysis tools, these new predictive or object-connected technologies (IoT) seem design even more advanced customer experiences and open up even wider fields of possibilities.
+AI represents a veritable revolution.
+Some are even talking about a tsunami, as AI is now sweeping through everyday objects.
+AI promises to be everywhere: Cars, washing machines, headphones, smartphones, cameras, loudspeakers, mobility devices, medical equipment, televisions...
+Combined with tools for analysing the voice of the customer, these new predictive or object-connected (IoT) technologies seem to be shaping even more advanced customer experiences and opening up even wider fields of possibility.